alesanchezr/webpack-tutorial/README.md

 ## Time to decide what type of installation do you want.

-Click on the option that fit your needs.
+Click on the best option according to your needs.

  - [Vanilla JS application](/alesanchezr/webpack-tutorial/blob/master/configurations/VANILLAJS.md): A simple Javascript web application.
  - [WordPress](http://github.com): Use Webpack with your WordPress installation
  - [React JS](http://github.com): Install everything you need to start a basic react application.